Coronavirus: Varadkar may seek enforcement powers on mass gatherings in pubs

 “People who have been out this weekend should avoid physical contact with seniors or people with chronic diseases.
 You could make them very, very sick,” Mr Varadkar tweeted.

-A total of 129 cases of Covid-19 have been confirmed in Ireland, after 39 new cases were announced on Saturday evening, along with a second death in a patient who was infected with coronavirus.
+A total of 129 cases of Covid-19 have been confirmed in the Republic, after 39 new cases were announced on Saturday evening, along with a second death in a patient who was infected with coronavirus.
+There are 163 cases on the island of Ireland after five new cases were confirmed in Northern Ireland on Saturday bringing the total number of cases there to 34.

 Images shared on social media of a packed pub in Temple Bar in Dublin city centre sparked public outrage that some members of the public were not following the Government’s guidance on social distancing to stem the spread of the coronavirus.